Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

-{\bf 2.2.} In \cite{Tarnai--Makai 1989a}, pp.\ 438--440 a slight generalization of the question of Tompos' tetrahedra has also been considered.
-We now present the corresponding question for the tetrahedra $P_1 P_2 P_3 P_4$, $Q_1 Q_2 Q_3 Q_4$ derived from a rectangular parallelepiped.
-In the physical model of these tetrahedra, the bars (edges) of one tetrahedral frame (of the fixed tetrahedron $P_1 P_2 P_3 P_4$, say) touch the corresponding bars (edges) of the other tetrahedral frame (of the moving tetrahedron $Q_1 Q_2 Q_3 Q_4$, say) from inside.
-Thus the actual physical constraint is only that each edge $P_i P_j$ lies ``inside $Q_j Q_k$'' ($(i,j,k,l)$ any permutation of $(1,2,3,4)$).
-This can be defined mathematically as follows (cf.\ \cite{Tarnai--Makai 1989a}, p.~439).
+{\bf 2.2.} In \cite{12}, pp.\ 438--440 a slight generalization of the question of Tompos's tetrahedra has also been considered.
+Now we present the corresponding question for the tetrahedra $P_1 P_2 P_3 P_4$ and $Q_1 Q_2 Q_3 Q_4$, derived from a rectangular parallelepiped.
+In the physical model of these tetrahedra, we have the following.
+The bars (edges) of one tetrahedral frame (of the fixed tetrahedron $P_1 P_2 P_3 P_4$, say) touch the corresponding bars (edges) of the other tetrahedral frame (of the moving tetrahedron $Q_1 Q_2 Q_3 Q_4$) from inside (cf.\ \S 1).
+Thus the actual physical constraint is only that each edge $P_i P_j$ lies ``inside $Q_j Q_k$'' (here $(ijkl)$ is any permutation of $\{ 1,2,3,4 \} $).
+This can be defined mathematically as follows (cf.\ \cite{12}, p.~439).